-HIKER ENJOYING THE OREDSON-TODD WOODS WITH DOGS. use trail standards.
+HIKER ENJOYING THE OREDSON-TODD WOODS WITH DOGS.

-Natural and Cultural Resources Oredson-Todd Woods is owned by the Southern Oregon Land Conservancy and managed by APRC.
-This parkland occupies over ten acres and is designed to provide "recreation, education, research, open space, a public park, a wildlife refuge or such similar
+Oredson-Todd Woods is owned by the Southern Oregon Land Conservancy and managed by APRC.
+This parkland occupies over ten acres and is designed to provide "recreation, education, research, open space, a public park, a wildlife refuge or such similar natural use purposes."
+The primary feature of the Oredson-Todd Woods is Clay Creek with its associated riparian landscapes running the length of the preserve.